OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/csharp/TabWithAdpativeCardFlow/README.md

 Bot Framework v4 echo bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), and it shows a tab that displays adaptive card.

+This feature shown in this sample is in Public Developer Preview and is supported in desktop and mobile.

 ## Prerequisites